radityapujamurti/old-radityapujamurti.github.io/Antifragile/amcharts/plugins/dataloader/readme.md

 * Plugin will now ignore empty CSV lines by default (configurable with `skipEmpty` property)

 ### 1.0.8
-* Added `headers` config variable which allows adding custom headers to HTTP requests
+* Added `headers` config variable which allows adding custom headers to https requests

 ### 1.0.7
 * Fixed an issue with the Pie chart when it is being loaded in inactive tab